hossein5inq/workwell/docs/getting-started.md

     -H "ww-timestamp: 1234"
 ```

-Please find in [Service token code examples](./service-token-examples.md) some examples on how to retrieve your service token (in different languages).
+Please find in [Service token code examples](./service-token-examples.md) some examples on how to retrieve your service token in different programming languages.

 If all the fields are generated correctly, you will get the following data as return: